Integrate with Microsoft

 userPrincipalName) in Azure AD that you will use to logon to Federated Directory in the next step.

-Log out and switch on the login screen to the new directory you just created.
+Log out and go to the login screen.
+Here you should switch to the new directory you just created.
 Click on the button

 Log in with your Microsoft account.
 Microsoft will ask permissions to your profile.
 After approval you will log in as the user you just created and Federated Directory is created inside your Azure AD as an Enterprise Application.